 Mind maps present information visually.
-They feature a number of powerful mental triggers such as images, colors, shapes and connections which help our brain process and memorize large amounts of information.
-Studies have found that mind maps can improve memory by 10-15%, others go even higher and estimate improvements of up to 32%.2 Especially students with learning difficulties such as dyslexia or high-functioning autism have reported that they find mind maps to be invaluable study aids.
+They feature several powerful mental triggers such as images, colors, shapes and connections, which help our brain process and memorize large amounts of information.
+Studies have found that mind maps can improve memory by 10-15 percent, others go even higher and estimate improvements of up to 32 percent³.
+Interestingly, students with learning difficulties such as dyslexia or high-functioning autism have reported that they find mind maps to be invaluable study aids.

 Still not convinced?
 Maybe you’re right to be cautious.
 Check out the Top 7 Reasons NOT to Mind Map